 Why Do I See God as Angry When I'm Struggling?
 Three Ways to Reframe Your Faith and Mental Health

-Why do so many people experiencing mental health challenges end up seeing God as angry or punishing?
-And how do you get out of that mindset?
+PART 1 — WHY: Why do so many people experiencing mental health challenges end up seeing God as angry or punishing?
+Discover how the Scripture paints a safe and loving God in the midst of our pain.

 Why do we feel edgy in mental health struggles, as if everyone and God are angry with us?